Mötley Crüe cancel New Year's Eve arena show

 The band issued a statement Thursday (December 21), confirming that their December 31 concert at Acrisure Arena in Palm Springs would not be going ahead.

-“It is with deep regret we must inform you the Crue Year’s Eve show in Palm Springs is being canceled,” the band wrote in a brief social media post.
+“It is with deep regret we must inform you the Crüe Year’s Eve show in Palm Springs is being canceled,” the band wrote in a brief social media post.

 “The very short time frame to produce the event resulted in issues beyond our control.
 We look forward to seeing you all in 2024!”